I2P: The Private Layer of the Web

 I2P Software

 Tunnels (or circuits on the Tor network) are how routers communicate and route traffic.
 I2P builds virtual “Tunnels” between routers for communication; they are temporary and unidirectional.
-For a basic connection you need at least four tunnels two outbound two inbound.
-Each tunnel has a set amount of hops that is set in router settings with a maximum of seven hops.
-The amount of hops per tunnel of course affects things like latency, throughput, reliability. and anonymity and a user can fine tune the amount of hops based on need.
-Three hops is recommended for most users as its a fair balance of anonymity and speed.
-Peers are selected by a continuous polling and ranking performance rather than trusting claimed capacity.
+For a basic connection you need at least four tunnels, two outbound, two inbound.
+Each tunnel has a set amount of hops that is set in router settings, with a maximum of seven hops.
+The amount of hops per tunnel of course affects things like latency, throughput, reliability and anonymity.
+A user can fine tune the amount of hops based on need.
+Three hops is recommended for most users, as it's a fair balance of anonymity and speed.
+Peers are selected by a continuous polling and ranking performance, rather than trusting claimed capacity.

 I2P does have a fair amount of self awareness when it comes down to what the network could be vulnerable to.
-Outside of unforeseen software vulnerabilities that could jeopardize the network a few of the attacks they talk about and try to mitigate include: Brute force, Timing attacks, DOS attacks, Intersection attacks and syble attacks to name a few.
-If you want to learn more about these potential issues and how they try and mitigate themhere is the official page.
+Outside unforeseen software vulnerabilities that could jeopardize the network, a few of the attacks they talk about and try to mitigate include: Brute force, timing attacks, DOS attacks, Intersection attacks and syble attacks to name a few.
+If you want to learn more about these potential issues and how they try and mitigate, them here is the official page.

-I2P is a smaller network that's not as battle tested as Tor but its optimization for hidden services and its more P2P nature is very appealing.
-Also Monero and Bitcoin support I2P now for node communication.
-Along with a few other privacy focused cyptos joining the network.
+I2P is a smaller network that's not as battle tested as Tor, but its optimization for hidden services and its more P2P nature is very appealing.
+Also, Monero and Bitcoin support I2P now for node communication.
+Along with a few other privacy focused cryptos joining the network.
 I personally hope to see more Bitcoin and Monero users to enable I2P on their nodes.

 Until next time.